Osinachi-Uro/Learn-With-Osinachi/README.md

 # Learn With Me

-I created this repository to document my learning progress.
+I created this repository to document my progress in learning.
 I hope it helps you too, as you progress in your journey.

 In the repository, I created folders for each exercise I completed.

-Each exercise folder is serially numbered, starting from Exercise 1 to n.
+Each exercise folder is serially numbered, starting with Exercise 1 and proceeding to Exercise n.
 Below is a list of each exercise folder and its content, named based on the title of the topic learned.

 ## Content of each Learning Exercise Folder